Dionisis-Arvanitis/N-queens/README.md

-The classic 8 queens puzzle, the problem of placing eight chess queens on an 8×8 chessboard so that none of them threaten another.
+The classic 8 queens puzzle, the problem of placing eight chess queens on an 8×8 chessboard so that none of them threatens another.

 In this implementation the program finds a solution for placing n queens on a board n x n with the use of Genetic algorithm.
 The default mutation is set to 50% (which is high), but you have the ability to change it.